Kreyu/data-table-bundle/docs/advanced/integration-with-symfony-forms.md

     You **HAVE TO** disable rendering rest of the fields in the `form_end` helper by passing the `render_rest` option as `false`, otherwise all the form fields will be rendered again below the table.
 This is because the Symfony Forms have no way of knowing the data table has rendered its form fields, because the bundle manually creates each field `FormView` in the background.

+!!!
+Note

+    If your application uses [Symfony UX Turbo](https://symfony.com/bundles/ux-turbo/current/index.html#usage), remember to wrap the whole data table in `<turbo-frame>` like in the base HTML template!

 ## Passing the form to the data table type class